Poll and Go

 Timeline: 4 months

-Introducing: an app that allows ALL group members to vote on restaurants and activities to make planning easier.
+• Allows group members to vote on restaurants and activities to streamline decision-making

 Researching The Current Market